Welcome to Warmachine University

 - Talk to other Warmachine University editors on the Facebook group page

-Warmachine University vs the Official Rules
+Warmachine University is not a source of Official Rules

 What this all adds up to is simple: We try our best, but there are mistakes on this website.
 Don't trust everything you read on the internet, and always play the game based on the official rules.
 Meanwhile, if you see a mistake, go ahead and fix it!